Servo Motor

 11. Inspection and Quality Control Systems

 Servo motors power the inspection system that checks for defects and the measurement of dimension to validate the quality of products.
 They control cameras, sensors, and other tools to inspect the quality, so they ensure precise positioning and movement to spot any fault in real-time.
-For instance, servo-driven inspection systems in electronics, automotive, and pharmaceutical industries enhance the quality control because it finds defective products before the consumers can obtain them.
+For instance, servo-driven inspection systems in electronics, automotive, and Medicinal industry enhance the quality control because it finds defective products before the consumers can obtain them.